HybridThingsLab/robodada/README.md

 ROBODADA is a playful approach for further discussion:
 * How does a machine sees us?
 * How do we interpret the behaviour of a machine?
-* How affects a machine’s behaviour our behaviour?
+* How is a machine’s behaviour affecting our behaviour?
 * ...

 Our goal is to offer a tool as simple as possible, no coding skills are required.
 The simple robot module offers endless possibilites to add different analog materials and extensions.
-ROBODADA also provides multi-user and robots support in a local network running just one server.
-Users do not need to install any packages or hardware drivers which is great when you may have many people and less time (for example in a workshop).
+ROBODADA also provides multi-user and robots support in a local network running on just one server.
+Users of the web interface do not need to install any packages or hardware drivers.
 Just browse to the server, find your robot and perform it.

 Our server is implemented with [Node.js](https://nodejs.org), interface elements and emojis are based on [OpenMoji](https://openmoji.org/).
 For the hardware part we use NodeMCU ESP8266 modules to control the robots via OSC (Open Sound Control) wirelessly over the local network.

 ## Requirements
-To use ROBODADA you need:
+To use ROBODADA as a single user you need:
 * [Node.js](https://nodejs.org/en/download/) with npm
 * Laptop/Computer with Webcam (tested on Windows and MacOS)
 * Firefox or Chrome